NemboKid/final-project/README.md

 ### :memo: Contract Structure

 The contract includes three different roles: i) owner, ii) developer and iii) admin.
-They serve different purposes which will be explained in greater detail below.
+They serve different purposes which will be explained in detail below.

 **1) Owner**